samcolby/react-native-ms-adal/README.md

 # react-native-ms-adal

-This is a currently 'ios only' port of the [Active Directory Authentication Library (ADAL) plugin for Apache Cordova apps](https://github.com/AzureAD/azure-activedirectory-library-for-cordova).
-To work with React Native.
+This is a currently an 'ios only' port of the [Active Directory Authentication Library (ADAL) plugin for Apache Cordova apps](https://github.com/AzureAD/azure-activedirectory-library-for-cordova) to work with React Native.

 This is alpha software and not everything is tested, but does allow the basic authentication functions and keychain stuff.